abolfazljalil2003/RARS-for-RISC-V/installation_guide/Linux/README.md

-# RARS Installation and Usage Guide for Linux
+# RARS Installation and Usage Guide for

 <div class="english">
     <h1>RARS Installation and Usage Guide for Linux</h1>